Jalle19/eda-modbus-bridge/README.md

 # eda-modbus-bridge

+> I take no responsibility if you break your ventilation unit by using this software!

-An HTTP bridge for Enervent EDA ventilation units.
+An HTTP bridge for Enervent ventilation units with EDA automation.
 It provides a very basic HTTP interface for interacting with the ventilation unit.
 Communication happens over RS-485 (Modbus RTU) by connecting your serial device to the "Freeway" port on the ventilation unit's computer board.

 ## Requirements

 * Python 3 (tested with 3.5 and 3.8)
+* An Enervent Pingvin ventilation unit (other EDA-based units may work, but the register numbers probably differ)
 * An RS-485 device (e.g. `/dev/ttyUSB0`) connected to the Enervent unit's Freeway port

 ## Usage